Windsor Gardens station: Windsor Gardens

 The Massachusetts Bay Transportation Authority (MBTA) was founded in 1964 to subsidize suburban commuter rail service.
 MBTA subsidies for Midland Division service began in 1966.
 The NYNH&H merged into Penn Central at the end of 1968.
 In January 1973, the MBTA purchased the Penn Central commuter rail lines; Midland Division service became the Franklin Line of the MBTA Commuter Rail system.

 The first part of the 676-unit Windsor Gardens apartment complex opened in 1962.
 After several years of negotiations, Windsor Gardens station opened on March 29, 1971 to serve the complex.
 It was initially served by two daily round trips; a local official expected it to "lift a mile of traffic off the Southeast Expressway a day".
 The station was featured in advertisements for the complex; a promotion with free tickets was used to attract residents later in 1971.

 By 1983, the station had nearly 400 daily riders.
 Harbor station – a similar station in Gloucester which also served a single apartment complex – was in use from 1977 to 1985 but failed to attract riders.
 Accessible mini-high platforms were added to several Franklin Line stations in the late 1980s and early 1990s, but Windsor Gardens was not made accessible.
-A planned project to double-track the line, announced in November 2019, would add a second track (and possibly a second platform) at the station.
 Windsor Gardens became a flag stop for all trains effective October 11, 2021.
+A planned project to double-track the line would add a second track (and possibly a second platform) at the station.
+As of November 2024, design work for that phase is expected to be completed in 2025.
+In May 2024, the MBTA listed Windsor Gardens as one of seven stations that would require "complex solutions" to be made accessible.